Thinking of traveling to Nova Scotia on Canada's East Coast? Good decision! You're in for a treat!

 Beautiful Cape Breton

 Our next stop was Port Hood, near Mabou on Cape Breton.
 We had planned to enjoy dinner and a ceilidh at the Red Shoe Pub, owned and operated by The Rankin Sisters, a Canadian musical family group, but we arrived too late to get a seat!

 It didn't matter.
 The Clove Hitch Bar and Bistro served us up a feast of seafood chowder and haddock and chips instead.

 The scenery in this area is spectacular and we had down-home friendly Cape Breton hospitality from Francis and Catherine at our bed and breakfast that day.

-While we had heard and read about the spectacular views on the Cabot Trail, I don’t think we were truly prepared for just how breathtaking it truly is!
-We took side trips to quaint fishing villages, hiked the scenic Skyline Trail in Cape Breton Highlands National Park, drove the rest of the Cabot Trail and had a wonderful meal at the Keltic Lodge in beautiful Ingonish.
+While we had heard and read about the spectacular views on the Cabot Trail, I don't think we were truly prepared for just how breathtaking it truly is!
+We took side trips to quaint fishing villages, hiked the scenic Skyline Trail in Cape Breton Highlands National Park, drove the rest of the Cabot Trail.
+We ended our time there with a wonderful meal at the Keltic Lodge in beautiful Ingonish.